Spreading the Word

 Goodall began to publish her field research.
 Yet, she was met with skepticism from the scientific community.
 After all, she had no science training.
 In 1962, Goodall gave a presentation at the Zoological Society in London.
 She impressed many people there.
 But, others were not impressed.
 One member of the Zoological Society described her work as “anecdote and … speculation” that made no “real contribution to science.”

 A chimpanzee digs for termites with a blade of grass.

 Melissa reaches out her hand to Faben.

 Goodall needed more evidence of her work.
-The National Geographic Society suggested she take photos of her discoveries.
+The National Geographic Society suggested she create a photographic record of her discoveries.

 The Society hired Hugo van Lawick for the job.
-He’d had some experience taking photos of wildlife.
+The 25‑year‑old Dutchman had some experience in natural history filmmaking.
 He reached Gombe in August 1962.

 The cover of National Geographic magazine, August 1963

 The issue was a huge success.
 In 1964, Goodall was set to give her first major public lecture in the United States.
 She was a little nervous about being on stage in front of thousands of people.
 The members of the National Geographic Society’s lecture committee seemed even more nervous.
 As the event neared, the committee asked for a draft of her speech.
 She hadn’t written one!

 But Goodall knew what she wanted to say.
 She reported on her scientific discoveries.
 She described Gombe as beautiful and peaceful.
 And as she would throughout her career, she described chimps by their personalities and the names she’d given them.